maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

 ## Live Prediction

-The next step of course is to build a live predictor that records 3-5 seconds of audio sample and classifies it.
+The next step, of course, is to build a live predictor that records 3-5 seconds of an audio sample and classifies it.
 We use sounddevice for this task, and particularly the rec option.

 ```python
 def record_and_predict(sr=16000, channels=1, duration=3, filename='pred_record.wav'):